Kudresdss/push_swap/README.md

 # push_swap
 Push_swap project for 42cursus

+Currently works only on macOS and linux systems.

 Problem:
 Given a set of integers, sort it in ascending order using a predefined set of instructions using two stacks and the smallest number of moves.
 At the start, stack ```a``` recieves a random number of integer values and stack ```b``` that is used for sorting is empty.
 The instruction set is defined below.
 This program outputs a set of push_swap instructions that sorts the input integers in ascending order.